tomw1808/foundry-dashboard/README.md

         ```

 5.  **Using the Dashboard UI:**
     *   Connect your browser wallet (e.g., MetaMask) to the dashboard webpage.
+    *   **Choose your mode:**
-Ensure it's connected to the correct network you intend to interact with.
+        *   **Browser Wallet Mode:** Standard signing through your connected wallet.
+Ensure it's on the network you intend to interact with.
+        *   **EIP-7702 Sponsored Mode (Sepolia Only):**
+            *   The dashboard will generate or allow you to set a temporary session private key.
+            *   Transactions sent in this mode will be relayed through Candide.dev's bundler and paymaster on Sepolia. **You do not need Sepolia ETH in the session account for this to work.** This is excellent for testing deployments and interactions without faucet hunting.
+            *   You can optionally persist the session key in local storage for convenience during development (with appropriate security warnings).
     *   When a transaction request arrives from Foundry, it will appear in the "Pending Actions" section.
     *   Review the details (decoded information will be shown if available).
-    *   Click "Approve in Wallet" to trigger the signing prompt in your browser wallet, or "Reject" to cancel.
+    *   Click "Approve" (or "Approve in Wallet") to trigger the signing/authorization process, or "Reject" to cancel.

 ## Transaction Decoding 🧐